oneping-1/at_bat/readme.md

 - [ ] Move strenght_of_schedule.py calculations into own method in get.teams.py
 - [ ] Make scoreboard.py return something.
 Maybe move to another module?
 - [ ] Integrate plotter with rest of code
-- [ ] Make csv files accessible even when running files from subfolders
 - [ ] Check if runners variable in live_stats.py has issues with walks
 - [ ] Write doc strings for get_delta_zone() and get_delta_monte()
 - [ ] Setters and Getters in runners class